41_onion-herb-tart_1024

 • 1/4 tsp grain of paradise

-Cook the onions in the water on medium-low heat until translucent, simmer until water has evaporated.
+Cook the onions in the water on medium-low heat until translucent, then simmer until the water has evaporated.

 Add the oil and sauté until slightly golden.